givan2code/refactorFlair/RefactorFlairDemo.md

 > **“WOOOOO!”**

 **And now?**\
-He’s walked through your Angular jungle, refactored it clean, left a trail of `✅` commits, and tossed those bugs over the top rope.
+He’s strutted through to Angular ring, refactored it clean, left a trail of `✅` commits, and tossed those bugs over the top rope.

 ## 💼 Pro Tips from the Nature Bot